VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

   -datasource.url string
      Datasource compatible with Prometheus HTTP API.
 It can be single node VictoriaMetrics or vmselect URL.
 Required parameter.
 Supports address in the form of IP address with a port (e.g., 127.0.0.1:8428) or DNS SRV record.
 See also -remoteRead.disablePathAppend and -datasource.showURL
   -defaultTenant.graphite string
      Default tenant for Graphite alerting groups.
-See https://docs.victoriametrics.com/vmalert/#multitenancy .This flag is available only in Enterprise binaries.
-See https://docs.victoriametrics.com/enterprise/
+See {{% ref "./vmalert.md#multitenancy" %}}.This flag is available only in Enterprise binaries.
+See {{% ref "./enterprise.md" %}}
   -defaultTenant.prometheus string
      Default tenant for Prometheus alerting groups.
-See https://docs.victoriametrics.com/vmalert/#multitenancy .
+See {{% ref "./vmalert.md#multitenancy" %}}.
 This flag is available only in Enterprise binaries.
-See https://docs.victoriametrics.com/enterprise/
+See {{% ref "./enterprise.md" %}}
   -disableAlertgroupLabel
      Whether to disable adding group's Name as label to generated alerts and time series.
   -dryRun